-Finally, it was noticed that there were a single vehicle was involved and there were multiple casualties, particular car makes resulted in fatal and serious injuries in 100% of cases.
-This is surprising as these makes are commonly used as larger family vehicles and considered safe because of their size.
-Our research and the results of the classifier have shown that contrary to this smaller cars such as the Mini Cooper have better safety records [9].
+Finally, it was noticed that where a single vehicle was involved and there were multiple casualties, particular car makes resulted in fatal and serious injuries in 100% of cases.
+Theses makes include Audi, Daewoo and Mazda.
+This is surprising as these are commonly used as family vehicles and considered safe because of their size.
+Our research and the results of the classifier have shown that contrary to this smaller cars such as the Mini Cooper have better safety records.

-6. Conclusion
+5. Conclusion

-In conclusion the data mining techniques used in this project have resulted in interesting findings from previously unmanageable data.
+In conclusion the data mining techniques used in this work have resulted in interesting findings from previously unmanageable data.
 Many of the findings disprove general perceptions of road traffic accidents, for example the surprising results regarding gender age group, driving conditions and car sizes.
 Other results have been as expected such as an increase in accidents during rush hour periods.

-One of our main aims within this project was to help provide more awareness of the conditions regarding road traffic accidents and possible prevention methods.
+One of our main aims within this work was to help provide more awareness of the conditions regarding road traffic accidents and possible prevention methods.
 One solution that we have concluded from our results is that refresher courses should be provided for drivers every 10 - 15 years.
-This would hopefully help reduce the number of accidents within older age groups by giving them instructions on driving methods and techniques up to date with the current driving conditions.
+This would hopefully help reduce the number of accidents within older age groups by giving them instruction on driving methods and techniques up to date with the current driving conditions.